 - A 2013 study examined mistletoe use with advanced or metastatic pancreatic cancer patients.
 Best supportive care practices were used and patients received random assignments for mistletoe or anti-cancer approach.
 Results in 200 patients showed that those receiving mistletoe therapy experienced improved survival and lowered symptoms connected with diseases such as weight loss, fatigue, anxiety, diarrhea, nausea, and pain as compared with those not using mistletoe therapy.

 Mistletoe’s Potential Benefits For the Immune System

-Mistletoe is noted for benefit to the immune system and ability to improve quality of life because of its “anti-tendency” is suitable for treatment of nearly all types of tumors.
-Following injection into the tumor site, a rash is created, signalling the mounting of immune system attack.
+Mistletoe is noted for its benefit to the immune system and ability to improve quality of life because of its “anti-tendency” and is suitable for the treatment of nearly all types of tumors.
+Following injection into the tumor site, a rash is created, signaling the mounting of an immune system attack.
 Mistletoe use increases the production of several white cell blood types.

 These white blood cells release cytokines (division of a cell which occurs during the conclusion of mitosis or meiosis, allowing separation into two daughter cells) such as tumor necrosis factor-alpha and interleukin-1 and interleukin-6 that are of immune-system enhancing nature.
 Mistletoe allows the synthesis of protein in specified cells to facilitate the natural destruction of rogue cells, called apoptosis.

-Treatment also can dramatically reduce side effects and improve tolerance of conventional treatments – including chemotherapy – without lowering efficacy rates/outcome.
+Treatment also can dramatically reduce side effects and improve tolerance of conventional treatments – including chemotherapy – without lowering efficacy rates/outcomes.